Tokyo Ravens Season 2 Release Date, Cast, Plot, and Everything You Need to Know - Asap Land

 The choice again for new season will also depend on how much source material is available.
 The season 2 of Tokyo Ravens will depend on all of these important things.

 There are 16 books in the series, plus four more.
-The first finale of a anime was based on the first nine books.
+The first summer of the anime was based on the first nine books.
 The last pieces of source material are the seven volumes.

-People really liked Tokyo Ravens, and since then, fans have been asking for a second season.
-Again, Tokyo Raven is based on the gentle novel Kohei Azano, which was drawn by Sumihei.

-Tokyo Ravens is a great story about a special kind of magical powers called Onmyoudou, as well as romance, fantasy, as well as cliffhangers.

 Tokyo Ravens Season 2 Release Date

-Season 2 of Tokyo Ravens probably won’t air, and there are a few reasons for this.
-Yes, the end of the show hasn’t been officially announced, but everybody has been going to wait for nine years.
+Even though Season 1 of Tokyo Ravens became very popular very quickly, that popularity isn’t sufficient to make a second season.

-The stock material from the light novel could be used to begin another 12-episode season.
-If the show is brought back, a new season could start in 2024.
-If we find out anything new regarding Tokyo Ravens Season 2, we’ll let you know.
+There is enough material in the light novel for 12 seasons.
+If the show is brought back, the new season will start in 2024.

+There isn’t much chance of a second season, and the show needs to be renewed first.
+If there is a new season, it won’t be until around 2024.

 Tokyo Ravens Season 2 Cast

-Tokyo Ravens hasn’t been picked up again yet.
+The contract for the Tokyo Ravens hasn’t been renewed yet.
 So it’s hard to say who will voice the characters in Season 2 of Tokyo Ravens.
-However the show is renewed, the voice actors from the first season will be back for sure.
-Here are the people who did the voices:
+However the show is renewed, the voice actors from the first season will definitely come back.
+Here’s who’s in the show:

 - Clifford Chapin gave Harutora Tsuchimikado’s voice.